 According to Statista, the main reason Canadians give for stopping to buy a particular brand is a decrease in the quality of their products or services (56%).
 The next biggest reasons were negative reviews and poor or unresponsive customer service, with 35% and 33% respectively.

-Colors say a lot about a brand, so it is important to consider them carefully when branding and then stick with the colour scheme.
+Colours say a lot about a brand, so it is important to consider them carefully when branding and then stick with the colour scheme.
 Using a signature colour or a colour combination can increase brand recognition by up to 80%.
-Just think about the colours we associate with companies such as McDonald’s or Coca Cola.
+Just think about the colours we associate with companies such as McDonald’s or Coca-Cola.
 Most people around the globe can tell you what they are.

 Canadians are familiar with Canadian products

-A company’s brand affects not only how many customers they can attract but also how well they can attract new employees.
+A company’s brand affects not only how many customers it can attract but also how well it can attract new employees.
 86% of job seekers say they research company reviews and ratings before applying for a job.

 A company that has a negative reputation is less likely to attract new employees, with 86% of women and 67& of men saying they would not join a company that had bad reviews.
 Millennials, at 68%, are the most likely to use social media channels to evaluate the employer’s brand before applying.
 54% of generations Xers and 48% of baby boomers will do the same.

 In a survey by UpCity, 53% of businesses said they feel confident about having the right tools to enhance their brand.
 The remaining 47% felt they needed to identify the tools and take additional measures to improve their branding.